 A new microchip is now helping to boost memory of about a handful of patients by about 37 %.
 Funded by the Defense Advanced Research Projects Agency, researchers at the University of Pennsylvania (U Penn) and the Mayo Clinic have been testing this technology to stimulate brain areas and improve a person’s cognitive skills and memory.

-The chip has not been approved by the US Food and Drug Administration and it limited to clinical trials only but Nia Therapeutics Inc is already working to commercialize this technology which will reduce the intensive surgery and might help to treat diseases like epilepsy, Alzheimer, and stroke.
+The chip has not been approved by the US Food and Drug Administration and is limited to clinical trials only, but Nia Therapeutics Inc is already working to commercialize this technology, which will reduce the intensive surgery and might help to treat diseases like epilepsy, Alzheimer, and stroke.

 Using artificial intelligence to deliver personalized radiation therapy

 AI can help to personalize the dose of radiation to treat cancer patients based on their medical reports.
 This technology centers around an artificial neural network built with a large dataset of patients receiving lung radiotherapy.
-Using this technology each clinical center is able to utilize their CT databases to customize and tailor the radiation concentration and area.
+By using this technology, each clinical center can utilize CT databases to customize and tailor the radiation concentration and area.

 Currently, radiation therapy is delivered throughout the body uniformly and does not vary on the diverse types of tumors or individual factors that affect the treatment.
-This new AI framework which accounts all of these variables, therefore, is able to reduce the radiotherapy failure probability to less than five percent.
+This new AI framework, which accounts for all of these variables, therefore, can reduce the radiotherapy failure probability to less than five percent.

-This image-based information processing AI uses an artificial neural network that merges classical machines with the power of a modern neural network and therefore has the ability to individualize multiple cancer therapies but more immediately is a leap forward in radiation precision medicine.
+This image-based information processing AI uses an artificial neural network that merges classical machines with the power of a modern neural network.
+It has the ability to individualize multiple cancer therapies, and more immediately is a leap forward in radiation precision medicine.

 The vaccine to eradicate HPV